 Developing a school ethos, culture and environment as well as provision for spiritual, moral, social and cultural (SMSC) education that encourage a safe and healthy lifestyle for all children and young people, including the most disadvantaged and vulnerable.

-Delivering the mandatory Relationships & Sex Education (RSE) and Health Education (HE) and/or where delivered, through Personal, Social, Health and Economic (PSHE) Education – including specifically safeguarding content like consent, sexual harassment and sexual violence, including online;

 Providing high quality Physical Education (PE) and sport to promote physical activity and fitness.

 Promoting an understanding of the full range of issues, attitudes and behaviours which impact upon lifelong health and wellbeing, including emotional wellbeing, mental health and safety.